Contamination In Bethesda, Maryland Drinking Water

 Eric Roy, Ph.D. | Scientific Founder

-For our assessment of Bethesda's tap water quality, we aggregated water quality test data from the Washington Suburban Sanitation Commission - the city’s water provider - and the U.S. Environmental Protection Agency (EPA), as well as from samples that we have collected and analyzed (As a DC company, Bethesda is right in our own backyard).
+We've updated our report of Bethesda drinking water to include the most current data.
+We use data from the Washington Suburban Sanitation Commission - the city’s water provider, the U.S. Environmental Protection Agency (EPA), as well as from samples that we have collected and analyzed.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The custom water filters that we sell in Bethesda are optimized with these issues considered to be "points of emphasis."

 Source Of Bethesda Drinking Water

-Like Washington, DC, Bethesda's tap water is pulled directly from the Potomac River.
-When the Maryland DEP did source water assessments for the Potomac River in 2002 and 2004, they determined that the most likely sources of contaminants in the Potomac watershed include runoff from urban and agricultural land uses, and potential spills from highways and petroleum pipelines.
+Bethesda tap water is pulled directly from the Potomac and Patuxent Rivers.
+When the Maryland Department of the Environment did a Source Water Assessments for the Potomac River in 2002 and 2004, they determined that the most likely sources of contaminants in the Potomac watershed include runoff from urban and agricultural land uses, and potential spills from highways and petroleum pipelines.
 The following problems could also extend to Bethesda's neighboring communities of Rockville, Chevy Chase, Kensington, Garrett Park, and Silver Spring.

 Chromium 6 In Bethesda Drinking Water

 Chromium 6 is a toxic heavy metal that was brought into the public eye for the first time by the Erin Brockovich movie.
 Unfortunately, despite a few public events, it remains unregulated by the EPA on its own.
-In the most recent data, Bethesda's tap water recently averaged 190 parts per trillion for chromium 6.
-While there's no federal standard for chromium 6 in drinking water, this concentration is about 9 times higher than the concentration determined by the State of California to have a negligible impact on cancer risk.
+Both the Potomac and Patuxent Rivers are susceptible to contamination from industry associated with chromium 6.
+While there's no federal standard for chromium 6 in drinking water, but the State of California has determined at levels about 20 parts per trillion may cause a negligible impact on cancer risk.